Liminova/liminova.github.io/blog/any-distro-on-wsl.md

     wsl --terminate Fedora
     wsl
     ```
-    > In the future you should avoid shutdown WSL from the inside, use `wsl --shutdown`.
+    > In the future you should avoid shutting down WSL from the inside, use `wsl --shutdown`.

 - Update & install additional packages
     > The term "essential" is subjective, but commonly, developers would require tools like `wget`, `curl`, `sudo`, and `git` for development tasks.
 However, these are not always included in Docker images by default since their primary use is for deployment.